openharmony/docs/en/application-dev/database/database-datashare-guidelines.md

 ## When to Use

-**DataShare** can be divided into the following:
+There are two roles in **DataShare**.

-- Data provider: Implement functions of adding, deleting, modifying, and querying data, and opening files, and share data.
+- Data provider: adds, deletes, modifies, and queries data, opens files, and shares data.
-- Data consumer: Access the data provided by the provider using **DataShareHelper**.
+- Data consumer: accesses the data provided by the provider using **DataShareHelper**.

 Examples are given below.